 Depending on the type of the Chiari malformation, the tissue that sticks out could be from the cerebellum (the part of the brain that regulates muscular activity) or both the cerebellum and brain stem (which controls functions such as breathing, swallowing and heart rate).

 Chiari malformation can hinder the flow of spinal fluid leading to a buildup that can block signals from the brain to other parts of the body.
-It can also cause the formation of a spinal fluid-filled cyst in the neck area of the spinal cord.

 Types of Chiari Malformation